 • Ketoprofen.

-With the help of gauze bandages, it is possible to localize the swelling, relieve pain.
+With the help of gauze bandages it is possible to localize swelling and relieve pain.

 Surgical interventions